 - There are eight collective agreements governing the University’s obligations to its staff;

-- Members of the Board of Governors and the university’s senior officers are also subject to fiduciary duties that are imposed on them by the common law and statute (further detailed below).
+- Members of the Board of Governors and the University’s senior officers are also subject to fiduciary duties that are imposed on them by the common law and statute (further detailed below).

-The legislation establishing the University assigns to the Board of Governors authority over all aspects of “the government, conduct, management and control of the University and of its work, affairs and business, and of its property and revenues, and all other matters”.
+The legislation establishing the University assigns to the Board of Governors authority over all aspects of “the governance, conduct, management and control of the University and of its work, affairs and business, and of its property and revenues, and all other matters”.
 The Board acts as the trustee by holding management accountable for the University’s performance, its long-term viability, and the achievement of its objectives.

 The Act provides for the appointment of not more than thirty-two members to the Board of Governors, including the Chancellor (ex officio) and President and Vice-Chancellor (ex officio).
 Notwithstanding any vacancies on the Board, the Board may exercise its powers so long as there are at least twelve (12) Governors on the Board.

 Through the By-laws, the Board has recognized the need to have a broad range of the University’s stakeholders among its members by deciding to appoint members from: